-This paper provides a technical review process in the area of aerial acquisition of geophysical data, with emphasis for magnetometry.
+Abstract.
+This paper provides a technical review process in aerial acquisition of geophysical data the methods used in recent times, with emphasis for magnetometry.
 Generally speaking addresses the calibration processes of geophysical equipment and also the aircraft to minimize possible errors in measurements.
-The corrections used in data processing and filtering processes are demonstrated with same results as well as the evolution of these techniques used in Brazil and worldwide.
+The corrections used in data processing and filtering processes are demonstrated with some results as well as the evolution of these techniques in Brazil and worldwide.